pivotal/docs-tas-adapter/using-k8s-api-to-create-cf-resources.md

 ```

 #### Granting a user space developer access

-If you only want to grant a user `SpaceDeveloper` access, you can instead create a `RoleBinding` to the `ClusterRole` `korifi-controllers-space-developer` in a space's namespace.
+If you only want to grant a user `SpaceDeveloper` access, you can instead create
+a `RoleBinding` to the `ClusterRole` `korifi-controllers-space-developer` in a
+space's namespace.

-Here is an example of assigning the `SpaceDeveloper` CF role to the user "my-cf-user" in the space with GUID "my-space-guid":
+Here is an example of assigning the `SpaceDeveloper` Cloud Foundry role to the user
+my-cf-user in the space with the GUID my-space-guid:

 ```sh
 cat <<EOF | kubectl apply -f -